miratepuffin/Raphtory-Deployment/readme.md

 docker stack deploy --compose-file docker-compose-local.yml raphtory
 ```

 If we look inside of the compose file, we will see three 'services' which this should deploy.
-Prometheus, which is the monitoring tool used for Raphtory.
-[Zookeeper](https://zookeeper.apache.org/) which containers can use to join the Akka network, and singleNode which contains all of the Raphtory components.
+Prometheus, which is the monitoring tool used for Raphtory. singleNode which contains all of the Raphtory components.
 We can check if the cluster is running via:

 ```bash
 docker stack ps raphtory